-We use the power of biology to create healthy, non-petroleum-based taurine.
+We use the power of biology to create healthy, non-petroleum-based compounds.

 Turning Away from Petroleum